SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/faqs-503error.md

 ![Example 503 Error](/images/instructionalcluster/faq-503error.png)

 ## Reload the Page
-The current solution is to **reload the page** that is trying to access the Instructional Cluster.
+The current solution is to **reload the page** that is trying to access VERNE.
 This simple action can clear the error state and allow you to proceed with launching a new or existing server without further interruption.

 ### Keyboard Shortcuts for Page Reload